Romanesque and Gothic Art and Architecture|

 |Course Cluster and Certificates: Christianity Studies|

-This course introduces the art and architecture of Romanesque and Gothic Europe, that is, later medieval Europe c.
-1100-1400, focusing especially on Germany, France, Italy, England, and Spain, as well as the wider Mediterranean.
+This course introduces the art and architecture of Romanesque and Gothic Europe, that is, later medieval Europe ca. 1100-1400, focusing especially on Germany, France, Italy, England, and Spain, as well as the wider Mediterranean.
 Architecture, painting, sculpture, and the luxury arts (e.g., metalwork, ivory, and textiles) will be our focus, supplemented by primary-source texts and secondary literature.
-Key themes will include sacred spaces, such as cathedrals and monasteries; sacred images and devotion; gender; pilgrimage and the relic; geography; the other; the monstrous and the miraculous; courtly love and chivalry; the relationship between Christianity, Judaism, and Islam; and premodern definitions of art, the artist, the donor, craftsmanship, and value.
+Key themes will include sacred spaces, such as cathedrals and monasteries; sacred images and devotion; gender; pilgrimage and the relic; geography and race; the Other; the monstrous and the miraculous; courtly love and chivalry; the relationship between Christianity, Judaism, and Islam; and premodern definitions of art, the artist, the donor, craftsmanship, and value.

 ||Gen Ed Area Dept:

 |Major Readings: Wesleyan RJ Julia Bookstore

 Readings, including articles, book chapters, and primary-source texts, will be made available on e-reserves and Moodle.

 |Examinations and Assignments: |